squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 **Classic hard sync**.
 You need two VCOs: carrier and modulator.
 Kitchen sink will be the carrier, you can use anything for the modulator.
 Run an output like a square or saw from the modulator to the sync input of the carrier.
 Set the initial frequency of the carrier above the modulator.
 Modulator will set the pitch, carrier frequency sort of sets where the harmonics will be.
 Try sweeping the carrier frequency for all sorts of classic (old school) sync effects.

 **FM with other waveforms**.
 Use the triangle / saw waveform as either the carrier or modulator waveforms in a two operator FM patch.
-While you are going this, patch some other CV into the shape input to morph it between triangle and saw.
+While you are doing this, patch some other CV into the shape input to morph it between triangle and saw.

 **Morph from Triangle to Saw**.
 Don't use any of the FM or sync options, but just use it as a VCO with a waveform that morphs from triangle to saw from a CV input.